radonirinamaminiaina/express-tutorial/README.md

     role: ['admin']
 })
 ```
 *Note* : Copy and paste the document above to create admin account.
-The password salt is generated according to the giving email and use pbkdf2 crypting.
+The password hash and salt is generated according to the giving email and use pbkdf2 crypting.
 <br/>
 <br/>
 **Create Database and collection automatically**